Written By Bharat Balegere. On Jul 25. In Agni Karya, usb

 Now you should have a tiny vmdk file.You can start your Virtual Machine with this tiny vmdk and boot from it.

-Your virtual machine will boot from your bootable physical hard disk.
+Your virtual machine will boot from your bootable physical USB Drive.

 In this screenshot I have used a bootable Ubuntu USB drive created using Unetbootin.